10 Country Singers with Deep Voices

 Summary

 I tried to mention as many singers who deserved to be on this list, but as always, there is not enough space for everyone!
-If you have a deep voice, there is certainly plenty of songs that you can sing along to by checking out the artists on this list.
+If you have a deep voice, there are certainly plenty of songs that you can sing along to by checking out the artists on this list.

 Trace Adkins Image by: Ron Cogswell, CC BY 2.0, via Wikimedia Commons